History of Whitehead Critics

 Wright then ignores the 17 eyewitness statements, most of them made under oath, of persons who attested they were indeed present and saw Whitehead fly, dismissing them in unflattering terms as unqualified because those making them were either old, housewives or foreigners.
 He neglects to mention, none of the persons who claim to have seen himself fly in 1903 ever signed anything, let alone under oath.

 Wright goes on to dismisses the validity of the journalist’s eyewitness report which appeared in the Bridgeport Herald in August 1901, while neglecting to mention, he himself didn’t invite any journalists to witness his own, claimed first flight in 1903.
-He also neglects to mention that when he did invite journalists in 1904, he failed to fly and the journalists left, convinced he was lying.
+He also neglects to mention that when he did invite 60 journalists in May 1904, he failed to fly for three days and the journalists left, convinced he was lying.

 Wright’s main argument for dismissing the report is that – according to him – no-one took any notice.
 He claims, no other newspapers anywhere picked up the story indicating everyone thought it was a hoax.